danielsvedberg/repsubsamp/readme.md

 Consider that the similarity of a subsample to the population data is stochastic;
 therefore, the likelihood that a subsample achieves the similarity threshold is a function of both the subsample size *and the number of iterations*.
-Ergo, increasing the number of also increases the likelihood that a smaller subsample can reach the similarity threshold.
+Ergo, increasing the number of iterations also increases the likelihood that a smaller subsample can reach the similarity threshold.

 The distribution of subsample similarities across iterations enables us to forecast the highest similarity achievable for every subsample size, given a chosen number of iterations.